🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 June – August

 Spanish summer divides sharply by region.
-The coast (the Costa Brava, the Basque coast, the Costa de la Luz) is at its best in summer: beach season fully open, long days, the warmest water (22–26°C).
-The interior cities are extreme: Madrid in July reaches 38–42°C, Seville 40–44°C — genuinely uncomfortable for sightseeing in the middle of the day.
-Andalusia’s white villages and the Meseta are best avoided in July–August midday.
-The San Fermín festival (7–14 July, Pamplona — the Running of the Bulls — a genuinely dangerous event watched by enormous crowds — book accommodation 12+ months ahead), La Tomatina (last Wednesday of August, Buñol — a tomato fight in the streets), and the Bilbao Big Week (Aste Nagusia — August, the Basque Country’s largest festival) are the summer festival highlights.
+The coast (Costa Brava, the Basque coast, Costa de la Luz) is at its best: beach season open, long days, warm water (22–26°C).
+The interior cities are extreme: Madrid in July reaches 38–42°C, Seville 40–44°C — uncomfortable for midday sightseeing.
+The white villages and the Meseta are best avoided in July–August midday.
+San Fermín (7–14 July, Pamplona — the Running of the Bulls — book accommodation 12+ months ahead), La Tomatina (last Wednesday of August, Buñol), and Bilbao Big Week (August) are the summer festival highlights.

 🍂